 Everyone dreads the scale.
-Your weight in pounds is an important number but not the only one that counts.
+Your weight in pounds is an important number but not the only one that counts for healthy weight.
 Here are a few more to help you fight the obesity epidemic.

 Know your Body Mass Index (BMI).
 There are numerous BMI calculators on the Internet-just find one and enter your height and weight.
 The BMI classifies individuals as underweight, normal weight, overweight or obese.